ExplorViz-Archive/explorviz-backend-extension-tutorial/README.md

 This extension adds features to the backend of ExplorViz to enable communication with the frontend extension is [explorviz-frontend-extension-tutorial](https://github.com/ExplorViz/explorviz-frontend-extension-tutorial).

 ## Requirements
-- MongoDB running at the configured at `/explorviz-backend-extension-tutorial/src/main/resources/explorviz.properties` (Docker-Compose with docker-compose-tutorial.yml)
+- MongoDB, `/explorviz-backend-extension-tutorial/src/main/resources/explorviz.properties` contains host and port.
+(Docker-Compose with docker-compose-tutorial.yml)

 ## Installation
 1. Follow the [Eclipse Setup](https://github.com/ExplorViz/explorviz-backend#eclipse-setup) of the [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend)